This post may contain affiliate sales links. Please read my disclosure policy.

 Make the German Pancake Batter

-In a large bowl or blender, whisk milk, eggs, vanilla and melted butter together until well combined.
+In a large bowl or blender, whisk milk, eggs, and vanilla extract together until well combined.
 Whisk in the flour and salt until batter is mostly smooth (a few small lumps are fine!).
 Set aside until oven is preheated.

 Pour Batter into Hot Pan and Bake